Haystacker illustration

 Haystacker needs to support navigation between an arbitrary number of user-created projects.

-Due to our success at the hackathon, the team earned the resources to build a usable product.
-I defined a vision for a maximally useful initial release while laying the groundwork for future features.
-The first version was asset-focused, with AI processing videos and labeling them for analysis by the newsroom.
+I defined the vision for a maximally useful initial release while laying the groundwork for future features.
+The first iteration was asset-focused, with AI processing videos and labeling them for analysis by the newsroom.
+By using machine learning for large-scale pattern recognition, Haystacker creates space for journalists to do what they do best: in-depth human storytelling.

 Haystacker label view.

-Haystacker's label view is oriented around filtering label instances across a whole project's videos.
+Label view is oriented around filtering label instances across an entire project.

-The second major version focused on labels and finding and filtering instances across an entire project instead of just within one asset at a time.
-This allows journalists to do much more with the same foundation the tool started with.
+The initial release was not the end of my of my contributions.
+The second major version focuses on labels, allowing journalists to find and filter label instances across an entire project instead of just within one asset at a time.
+This empowers the newsroom to accomplish even more using the original design foundation.

 Haystacker new project flow.